caicai67/TeamGamefeels/Milestone2/TeamGameFeels_m2_readme.txt

 		Sounds: different floors cause different footstep sounds.

 		Bug: Please note that all the hinges in my level were lubricated recently so they don't creak.

+		I got all resources and textures from the Unity Asset Store.

 		Justin: